Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Thought-Aligner

+\textbf{Manual Review and Filtering.} We focus supervision on genuinely harmful reasoning via a two-stage filtering process to ensure high quality.
+First, we flag potential risks using heuristic triggers and LLM signals.
+Second, human annotators identify the earliest unsafe thought and provide a minimally edited safe counterpart.
+The resulting pairs $(I, h_{i-1}, T_i, T_i^{safe})$ form our fine-tuning datasets.

-We highlight the contextual relationship between thoughts during dataset construction.
-For each multi-step trajectory, we sequentially concatenate previous thoughts and observations with the instruction ($I$) and the subsequent thought ($T$) to be aligned, forming the model input.
-If the thought $T$ is labeled safe, we use the original thought ($T$) as the output, forming $I$-$T$-$T$ pairs for warm-up training.
-If the thought $T$ is labeled unsafe, we use the corrected thought ($C$) as the output, forming $I$-$T$-$C$ pairs for core fine-tuning.
-After rigorous human validation, we obtain $14,216$ $I$-$T$-$T$ pairs and $11,901$ $I$-$T$-$C$ pairs.
-We randomly extract $1,000$ $I$-$T$-$C$ pairs as a validation dataset to verify the performance of the fine-tuned models, and use the remaining $10,901$ $I$-$T$-$C$ pairs for core fine-tuning.
-More details on dataset construction and format examples can be found in Appendix \ref{agent_trajectory_generation} and \ref{sft_dataset_construction}.
+\textbf{Thought-Level Alignment Data.} For each annotated trajectory, we construct thought-level training examples that preserve contextual dependencies across steps.
+Given instruction $I$ and history $h_{i-1} = (T_0, O_0, \dots, T_{i-1}, O_{i-1})$, each example is represented as $(I, h_{i-1}, T_i, Y_i)$, where $T_i$ is the original thought and $Y_i$ is the supervision target.
+If $T_i$ is labeled safe, we set $Y_i = T_i$, yielding \textit{I–T–T} pairs, which encourage the model to preserve benign reasoning and serve as warm-up data.
+If $T_i$ is labeled unsafe, we set $Y_i = C_i$, where $C_i$ is the manually validated minimal correction, yielding \textit{I–T–C} pairs for core fine-tuning.
+After rigorous human validation, we obtain over $33,000$ \textit{I–T–T} pairs and over $41,000$ \textit{I–T–C} pairs; we randomly sample $1,000$ \textit{I–T–C} pairs as a validation set and use the remainder for training.
+This context-aware thought-level dataset forms the basis for fine-tuning \textit{Thought-Aligner}.
+More details and format examples are given in Appendix \ref{agent_trajectory_generation} and \ref{sft_dataset_construction}.